Sativa Vs Indica Edibles: What’s The Difference? Skip to content

 Sativa Vs Indica for Pain

-While the FDA hasn't endorsed cannabis as a standalone treatment for pain or post-surgery recovery, emerging research suggests its efficacy in pain relief.
+While the FDA hasn't endorsed cannabis as a standalone treatment for pain or post-surgery recovery, emerging research suggests cannabis strains efficacy in pain relief.
 However, current research shows us positive results in the connection between consuming cannabis and pain relief [2].

 The choice between Sativa and Indica edibles for pain management isn't straightforward, depending on the pain type and personal preference.